t-sutter/t-sutter.github.io/_posts/2024-02-29-nevada-map.md

   - Cartogarphy
 ---
 ## Peaks and Playas
-I created *Peaks and Playas,* a map detailing the diverse landforms and ecosystems of Nevada.
+I created *Peaks and Playas,* a map detailing the diverse terrain and ecosystems of Nevada.
-Created over the course of a semester long cartogarphy seminar, I tought myself how to produce hillshade's in Blender and expanded my knowledge of terrain mapping in Adobe Photoshop.
+Created over the course of a semester long cartogarphy seminar, I taught myself how to produce hillshade's in Blender and expanded my knowledge of terrain mapping in Adobe Photoshop.
+Online tutorials by Daniel Huffman and Tom Patterson guided me through the learning process.
-In a collabrative setting, classmates provided feedback and critiques through the design process.
+In a collabrative setting, classmates provided feedback and critiques throughout the design process.
 The end result displays a much maligned state, often seen as solely the site of vice or nuclear waste, as it actually is: a place full diverse ecosystems and landforms.

 ![Peaks and Playas](/assets/images/peaks_playas.png)